wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 1. Install and activate Sweet Captcha.

-1. Go to Sweet captcha settings(under "settings") , you will need 3 values in order to activate it.
+1. Go to Sweet captcha settings (under "Settings") , you will need 3 values in order to activate it.

-*Application ID
+* Application ID
-*SweetCaptcha Key
+* SweetCaptcha Key
-*SweetCaptcha Secret
+* SweetCaptcha Secret

 1. Go to htto://www.SweetCaptcha.com and register for FREE in order to:

-*Recieve the 3 parametes via E-mail.
+* Recieve the 3 parametes via E-mail.
-*Choose your Sweet Captcha design.
+* Choose your Sweet Captcha design.
-*Choose your Sweet captcha language.
+* Choose your Sweet captcha language.
 (screenshot 6 and 7)

-1.After you register,check your Email inbox, copy Paste the values to your dashboard settings and "save changes".
+1. After you register, check your Email inbox, copy and paste the values to your dashboard settings and "Save changes".

-That it!
+That's it!
+Enjoy your fresh new Sweet Captcha ;-)

 == Frequently Asked Questions ==

 = Where can I find the APPLICATION_ID, SWEETCAPTCHA_KEY and SWEETCAPTCHA_secret ? =

-Just go to http://www.sweetcaptcha.com and register for FREE (The registration is for you,so you can choose your Sweet captcha design and language.
+Just go to http://www.sweetcaptcha.com and register for FREE (The registration is for you, so you can choose your Sweet captcha design and language.

 = Why do i need to register on sweetcpathca.com ? =